Kuttesch/PSTA/README.md

 This project is an exercise in object-oriented programming.
 It creates a website generator that generates a static website with weather information for several cities and towns.
 The website includes a navigation bar with links to each city and town's weather page.

-Because I am from a german university, the names are in german.
-For convinience in using the program with unix systems, the umlauts are replaced by the corresponding vowel followed by an 'e'.
-For example, 'ä' is replaced by 'ae'.
-Also the 'ß' is replaced by 'ss'.
-I also added the documentation in english for better understanding of the code.

 ## Table of Contents

 - [UML](#uml)